USFWS/secas/_posts/2024-02-22-Three-indicator-review-opportunities-for-Gulf-coral-and-hardbottom-landscape-condition-and-forest-bird-habitat.md

 **Grasslands and Savannas**
 You may have already seen [the invitation to review the grasslands and savannas indicator that Emily shared](https://secassoutheast.org/2024/01/16/Calling-all-grassland-lovers-and-experts.html) in last month's newsletter.
 If you missed it, this indicator is intended to capture important known, potential, and historic grasslands and open tree savannas across the Southeast.

+**Landscape Condition**
+This indicator is envisioned to represent natural areas with limited human alteration while also considering the natural landcover of the surrounding landscape.
+The degree of naturalness across the landscape is a key ecological condition for sustaining species and ecosystem services that are sensitive to habitat fragmentation at multiple scales.

-Monday, March 4, 2024 at 11 am ET/10 am CT: [Register via Zoom](https://doitalent.zoomgov.com/meeting/register/vJIsfuGtpj0iE7bH4wesZkluiyyH1fs1Hfc#/registration)
+- Tuesday, March 26th @ 10 am ET/9 am CT: [Register via Zoom](https://doitalent.zoomgov.com/meeting/register/vJItdeCqrzgoG3t00yyRaJeoDPQFhfe-7Bk#/registration)
-Thursday, March 7, 2024 at 2 pm ET/1 pm CT: [Register via Zoom](https://doitalent.zoomgov.com/meeting/register/vJItce6hqD4iEqCwSNwMqabVV4DUCLyxnbw#/registration)
+- Wednesday, March 27th @ 2 pm ET/1 pm CT: [Register via Zoom](https://doitalent.zoomgov.com/meeting/register/vJItd-mtrTIvGo7ksFxC6xGlBtH8c4eXLWw#/registration)